NJU-PCALab/OrthoTryOn/README.md

 Checkpoint: td-hm_hrnet-w48_8xb32-210e_coco-256x192-0e67c616_20220913.pth
 ```

 We generate garment-specific editing instructions using [Qwen2.5-VL-7B-Instruct](https://github.com/QwenLM/Qwen2.5-VL).
-During training annotation generation, the first image is the edited image and the second image is the gt target image.
+During training annotation generation, the first image is the edited image and the second image is the ground-truth target image.
 We use the following prompt:

 > You are an expert fashion editor.
 You are provided with two images:
 > 1. The first image is the **Source Image** (Before).